Sitecore/Habitat/README.md

 For more information, please check out the [Habitat Wiki](../../wiki)

-## This version of Habitat is based on Tag 1 and uses TDS instead of Unicorn
+## This version of Habitat is based on Tag 1 and uses TDS as main Item Serialization and Deployment Provider